 Yes, it is understood that every company has to start somewhere.
-Still, a lack of experience or knowledge of the timeshare industry is a dead giveaway that a company could be trying to scam you out of more money.
-It can be a copycat industry, so sometimes this is hard to figure out, so there are other aspects to look for.
+Still, a lack of experience or knowledge of the timeshare industry is a dead giveaway the company could be trying to scam you out of more money.
+It can be a copycat industry, so sometimes it is hard to figure out, so there are other aspects to look for.

 Another obvious indication that a company could be trying to cheat you out of your money is how it operates to rid you of your timeshare.
-If it immediately turns around and sends your so-called case to a third-party law firm, it means it isn't doing any actual work to try and terminate your timeshare.
+If it immediately turns around and sends your so-called case to a third-party law firm, it must do actual work to try and terminate your timeshare.
 This should be evident when you inquire about the cancellation process.

-Lastly, should your timeshare not be successfully canceled, it's essential to ask about the pricing or refund policy ahead of time.
-If a company doesn't offer a 100% money-back guarantee or tries to change the subject of conversation, it could be a sign that they're just in the business for the money and not to help alleviate the struggles caused by your timeshare.
+Lastly, should your timeshare not be successfully canceled, asking about the pricing or refund policy ahead of time is essential.
+Suppose a company doesn't offer a 100% money-back guarantee or tries to change the subject of conversation.
+In that case, it could be a sign that they're just in the business for the money rather than to help alleviate the struggles caused by your timeshare.